 Brenda has a Master of Arts degree in Organizational Communication and Professional Development.

 He has authored six books, the most recent being Creative Boot Camp, a 30-day crash course on creativity.
-Previously, he authored Chasing the Monster Idea, co-authored Caffeine for the Creative Team and Caffeine for the Creative Mind with Wendy Lee Oldfield, as well as Simple Websites and Redesigning Websites.
+Previously, he authored Chasing the Monster Idea, Redesigning Websites, and Simple Websites, and co-authored Caffeine for the Creative Team and Caffeine for the Creative Mind with Wendy Lee Oldfield.
 He has spoken at numerous creative industry gatherings over the years and has been known to embarrass himself and those around him if given the opportunity.